-- For your financial protection, always let us know when any significant changes occur in your health plan coverage.
-This includes: - Your employer changes insurance providers. - You change health plan coverage due to divorce, death of a spouse, or a change in employment status. - You elect to "drop" Medicare and use a Medicare HMO instead. - Your legal name changes on your insurance coverage.
+- In many cases, we may choose to collect the co-payment when we make your medication delivery.
+This "C.O.D." method helps us keep our billing costs and prices under control.
+If we are going to request payment on delivery, we will tell you before our arrival. - For your financial protection, always let us know when any significant changes occur in your health plan coverage.
+This includes: - Your employer changes insurance providers. - You change health plan coverage due to divorce, death of a spouse, or a change in employment status. - You elect to "drop" Medicare and use a Medicare HMO instead or make any changes in your insurance coverages. - Your legal name changes on your insurance coverage. - o Your insurance coverage lapses or expires.